micromata/Baumeister/README.md

 The version numbers describe semver ranges where the caret `^` means: Install the latest version including minor-releases.

-So `^4.0.0` installes the latest 4.x.x release which is version v4.0.0 in case of Bootstrap right now.
+So `^4.0.0` installs the latest 4.x.x release which is version v4.0.0 in case of Bootstrap right now.
 So Bootstrap 4.0.1 as well as jQuery 4.1.0 will be fetched as soon as it is released when you call `npm update` or `npm install`.
 But npm won’t install Bootstrap 5.x.x or later.

 Check <http://semver.org/> for more information about »Semantic Versioning« or check the [npm semver calculator](https://semver.npmjs.com/) to explore with semver ranges.